vrykolakas166/WPass/README.md

 5. **Run the application in Visual Studio:**

-   Once the configuration process is finihsed, you're free to go.
+   Once the configuration process is finished, you're free to go.

 ## Usage